 Williams has conferred honorary degrees since 1795.
 All members of the college community are encouraged to make nominations, from which each year the Honorary Degrees Advisory Committee recommends to the full Board of Trustees a group of potential recipients who have excelled in diverse fields and stand as inspiring examples for our graduating students.
-Each year one recipient delivers the Commencement address, and one delivers the Baccalaureate address.
+Each year one recipient delivers the Commencement address and one delivers the Baccalaureate address.
 Guidelines for nominations are below the form.
 Before submitting your nomination, please check to ensure that the person hasn’t already received an honorary degree.
-Nominations for bicentennial medal winners to receive an honorary degree are welcomed.

 Guidelines for nominations